House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

 In an interview with Conversa Capital, from Jornal de Negócios and Antena 1, Álvaro Santos Pereira, governor of the Bank of Portugal, issued several important warnings about housing, credit, family debt, and financial stability.

 The main message is clear: Portugal is not facing a financial crisis, nor are there evident signs of a classic speculative bubble.
 But there are risks that should not be ignored.
-According to Álvaro Santos Pereira, Governor of the Bank of Portugal:
+According to Álvaro Santos Pereira, governor of the Bank of Portugal:

 Portugal was one of the countries where house prices rose the most